fenago/rabbitmq-jupyterlab/Lab_8_learning.md

 between processes is possible via message passing.
 The Erlang VM takes the responsibility of handling the process execution underneath on one or more CPUs in the system on which the Erlang VM runs.
-Thus, reducing context switching\' you don\'t need to go to the kernel scheduler to switch between the currently executing threads.
+Thus, reducing context switching' you don't need to go to the kernel scheduler to switch between the currently executing threads.
 This, and the ability to dynamically allocate process stacks (thus saving the effort to reserve a lot of RAM), provides the possibility of creating thousands of Erlang